frostburn/hewmp/README.md

 6;5;4
 $ The same but using fractions and otonal syntax 1/6:1/5:1/4
+$ The same but common factors expanded
+10:12:15
 ```
 ### Chord Symbols
-HEWMP comes with a chord system that applies inflections and ups-and-downs to chord tones
+HEWMP comes with a chord system that applies inflections and pergen arrows to chord tones
 ```
 $ Major seventh chord with syntonic inflections on the major third and the major seventh =M7-
 $ Same as
 8:10:12:15

+$ Semaphoric sus chord (meaning depends on the temperament) =<m  $ Same as P1,P4/2,P5
 ```
 See [Chord Documentation](doc/chords.md) for more.
 Some chords like `=pinkan` for `10:13:15:19` only have one version and do not support inflections.